 Luxury Hotels in Oslo, Norway

 If you are looking for a bit of luxury, Oslo is your place.
-This is the city for champagne, relaxation and shopping.
-Below are the top three luxury hotels in Oslo.
+This is the city for champagne, relaxation, and shopping.
+Below are the top three luxury hotels in Oslo, so get ready to splurge.

-The Plaza was one of Oslo’s first ‘scyscrapers’, making the building a staple on its own.
-Make sure you drop by the skybar on the 34th floor for great food and even better views of the city.
+The Plaza was one of Oslo’s first ‘skyscrapers’, making the building a staple on its own.
+Being right next to Oslo Spektrum, one of Oslo’s main concert venues, you’ll find a neat overground passageway where celebreties have been secretly moving between their rooms and the stage for years.
+Make sure you drop by the sky bar on the 34th floor for great food and even better views of the city.

-The Oslo Grand Hotel is an absolute classic and also the hotel where Obama stayed during the Nobel Peace Price Ceremony in 2009.
+The Oslo Grand Hotel is an absolute classic and also the hotel where Obama stayed during the Nobel Peace Prize Ceremony in 2009.
 The hotel is popular amongst the rich and famous, and international stars usually stay here.
+Their cafe on the first floor is not just old, but the famous hangout of many Norwegian writers and poets – making it worth a visit on its own.

 There you have some of my favourite hotels in Oslo.
-If you are visiting Oslo in the near future, make sure to check out this guide to visiting Oslo on a budget, and to check out these things to consider before visiting Norway!
+If you are visiting Oslo in the near future, make sure to book your hotel early, and to check out this guide to visiting Oslo on a budget, and not to miss these things to consider before visiting Norway!

 Want FREE Travel Resources?